Nature’s Warning Signs: What Endangered Species Tell Us About the Planet (2025)

 Why biodiversity matters for ecosystem services

-How the loss of endangered animals reduces resilience
+How the loss of endangered species reduces resilience

 Linking species decline to food security and human well-being